hfiref0x/UACME/README.md

 First param is number of method to use, second is optional command (executable file name including full path) to run.
 Second param can be empty - in this case program will execute elevated cmd.exe from system32 folder.

-Keys (watch debug ouput with dbgview or similar for more info):
+Keys (watch debug output with dbgview or similar for more info):

 1. Author: Leo Davidson
    * Type: Dll Hijack